Command-Line Interface (CLI)¶

 Debugging¶

-You can enable detailed logs by passing the --debug
+You can enable detailed logs by passing the --debug option, or by setting the environment variable GEOEXTENT_DEBUG=1.

 geoextent --debug -b -t muenster_ring_zeit.geojson